hengyang-zhao/n2/README.md

     $ echo "$PS1"

-To customize this, just overwrite `PS1` in your M2 config.
+To customize this, just overwrite `PS1` in your M2 configs.

 ### Informative tmux status bar